revolutionchain/revo-node-manager/README.md

 Revo Node Manager (RNM) is a lightweight dashboard and control system for your Revo node.

-Check out [ElextrumX Dashboard](https://github.com/Mirobit/electrumx-dashboard) if you run an Electrumx Server.

 ## Features

 - Extensive dashboard with general information about the node, connected peers and the blockchain